 In the last 60 years, Christmas has arguably undergone the most change in its entire history, thanks in part to us Baby Boomers, who have been moving through the economic gut of the United States like a large mammal lurching through a python’s digestive tract creating all sorts of distortions.
 But back in the late 1800s and the first few decades of the 1900s, things were different.
 A LOT different.

 Way back in 1977, when I’d just started writing a local history column for the old Fox Valley Sentinel, I interviewed my Grandmother, then aged 88, and my mother, then aged 67, about how they celebrated Christmas when they were young members of German-American families.
 My grandmother’s Pennsylvania Dutch relatives moved to Illinois from the Keystone State in 1850, and settled on a Wheatland Township farm in Will County.
 She married my grandfather, a city kid from Aurora, and moved to a beautiful new home on the city’s far East Side in what was then called “Dutch Town” because of its overwhelmingly German population.
-Since my grandmother’s family still spoke German at home despite having lived in North America since 1750 and my grandfather’s family, who arrived in the early 1880s—before Ellis Island was established—also spoke German at home, there was no language barrier.
+Since my grandmother’s family still spoke German at home despite having lived in North America since 1752 and my grandfather’s family, who arrived in the early 1880s—before Ellis Island was established—also spoke German at home, at least there was no language barrier.

 Q: When you were a little girl, what did you get for Christmas?

 A: Well, dear me, we didn’t get much!
 When my Grandpa was alive yet, we always had a Christmas tree.
 That’s all I can tell you.
 Santa Claus used to come, but he never brought us much…a doll once in a while maybe.

 Q: Do you remember what the Christmas tree looked like?